 Prior to a Member approaching the relevant senior officer, the Member should consider discussing the issue with the Deputy Leader of the Council or another appropriate Officer.
 In the event that a Member remains dissatisfied with the conduct, behaviour or performance of an Officer, the matter should be raised with an appropriate senior officer.
 Where the Officer concerned is a senior officer, the matter should be raised with the appropriate Managing Director.
-Where the Officer concerned is a Managing Director, the matter should be raised with the Chief Executive.
+Where the Officer concerned is a Managing Director.
+Where the Officer concerned is a Managing Director.
+Where the Officer should be raised with the Chief Executive.
 Where the employee concerned is the Chief Executive, the matter should be raised with a Managing Director.
 If the matter cannot be resolved informally, it may be necessary to invoke the Council's Disciplinary Procedure.

-GE Buckinghamshire County Council Local Code of Conduct for Elected Members and Officers Involved in the Consideration of Planning Matters
+CF Buckinghamshire County Council Local Code of Conduct for Elected Members and Officers Involved in the Consideration of Planning Matters